CkKean/movies/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+**Note**: The provided TMDB Access Token is for evaluation purposes only and will be disabled after the evaluation period.
+To continue using the API, you need to apply for your own API key by following the instructions on The Movie Database API website.